Alaris, Inc.: Videogram (1996–2002)

 In 1996, Alaris began shifting away from motherboard and graphics card design in favor of developing software for compressing digital video into file sizes and bitrates appropriate for the computer hardware of the time.
 That year, the company hired Ilya Asnis, an immigrant of Saint Petersburg who developed a software package capable of transcoding video into very small file sizes, appropriate for sending via email as attachments.
 Alaris named the software Videogram and released it in March 1996.
 The Videogram suite comprised three products: the Videogram Player software, for playback; the Videogram Packager software, for transcoding; and the Quick Video Transport ISA TV tuner, for grabbing video from composite video sources.
 The original Packager software resampled the video down to a resolution of 320 by 240 pixels at 15 frames per second, capable of compressing a 5-MB video file down to 210 KB.
 Both the Videogram codec and the QuickVideo ISA card were developed in-house at Alaris; unlike most other video compression solutions at the time, Alaris' codec was not based on MPEG.
 In August 1996, Alaris developed a professional version of the Videogram software aimed at the industrial Web video streaming market.

 Alaris briefly returned to the computer system market after announcing that they had signed on to produce a PowerPC motherboard based on Motorola's Yellowknife reference design in November 1996.
-However, their partnership with Motorola was limited to producing boards as OEM evaulation units and proved fleeting.
+However, their partnership with Motorola was limited to producing boards as OEM evaluation units and proved fleeting.

 In February 1998, Alaris released the QuickVideo DVC I, a webcam and general-purpose video camera capable of recording video at a resolution of 508 by 492 pixels at 30 frames per second at 24-bit color.
 Alaris pre-packaged the DVC I with the Videogram Creator software (essentially the Player and Packager software rolled into one package).

 In 2002, Alaris was acquired in whole by a Japanese electronics conglomerate.